-As we shall soon see, these groupoids provide a handy way to formulate the construction of `cluster varieties' and the quantization.
+As we shall soon see, these groupoids provide a handy way to formulate the construction of a cluster variety and its quantum counterpart.
 However, Fock and Goncharov \cite{FG09} define groupoids based on `feeds' $(\varepsilon,d)$, rather than seeds.
-Using theirs has an advantage as it allows to define the notion of (saturated) cluster modular group, or (saturated) cluster mapping class group\footnote{in the case of cluster variety `coming from a surface', this group coincides with the `mapping class group' of the surface.}, as the group of automorphisms of one feed; in particular, upon quantization, one gets projective representations of the cluster mapping class group.
-However, in view of the properties of the scheme that we will soon construct, feeds do not seem to be the best way to go.
+Using theirs has an advantage as it allows to define the notion of (saturated) cluster modular group, or (saturated) cluster mapping class group\footnote{in the case of cluster variety coming from a punctured surface, this group coincides with the mapping class group of the surface.}, as the group of automorphisms of one feed; in particular, upon quantization, one gets projective representations of the cluster mapping class group.